 airSlate is best recommended for small and mid-sized businesses.
 Regardless of industry, airSlate users can create workflows from scratch or use premade templates for almost any document workflow (e.g., sales invoicing, employee onboarding, patient intake, student enrollment, etc.).

-airSlate offers its users three subscription options:
+airSlate offers its users four pricing plans:

 Education is among the top industries using airSlate.
 Fresno Pacific University, for example, was regularly processing thousands of employment contracts that required signatures from multiple parties. airSlate enabled FPU to automate this process from beginning to end with a seamless Salesforce integration, switching their workflows from manual and paper-based to hands- and error-free.

 I was super excited about all the possibilities with the airSlate platform just because of all the different things that could be done with it.
 Still, the eSignature piece was the most important part for us. airSlate is one of those tools that I feel like we’re using a fraction of what it can do.
 It’s a gigantic toolset, and we’re using just one of all the many things [it has to offer].
 But it does really well.
 It is rock-solid, and it helps — it’s great!– Jeffrey Jones, Director of Information Systems at Fresno Pacific University

 TrustRadius rating: 8.1 / 10

 Kissflow is a workflow automation software that offers a comprehensive solution for businesses to create automated workflows in HR, finance, marketing, sales, procurement, and administration departments.

 Kissflow offers automated workflow routing, third-party integrations, visual workflow designing, service-level agreements, ticketing system, reporting, analytics, etc.